 What to Expect

-A Traditional Chinese Medicine examination is thorough, yet noninvasive.
+A Traditional Chinese Medicine (TCM) examination is thorough, yet non-invasive.
 Your TCM practitioner will take a careful medical history, noting your family history with illness and your own body's reaction to stress and its tendencies toward illness symptoms.
 They will observe the color and form of your tongue--its shape, color, and coating (so please don't scrape your tongue before your appointment!)
 This provides important information on the way your circulation and metabolism is affecting your internal organs.

-Your pulse will be felt at three different points on each wrist, which allows the practitioner to understand what is happening inside different parts of your body.
+Your pulse will be felt at different points on each wrist, which allows the practitioner to understand what is happening inside different parts of your body.
 Considered together, this information gives the pracitioner a sense of your body's current functioning and allows a more thorough understanding of the proper treatment protocols and what will be best for you.

 Each treatment is tailored to your own symptoms and individual body's functioning.
 Because it is a gentle, non-invasive therapy acupuncture may take several sessions depending on the condition being treated, and every body responds differently.